vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 3. Click the **Update** button
 4. Click the **Save** button, enter a commit message into the **Save Pipeline** pop up and click **Save & Run**.
 5. Click on your Pipeline to see the `steps` execute.
-Look at the console output and make note of the fact that the credential user name and password are masked when output via the echo command.
+Look at the console output and make note of the fact that the credential user name and password are masked when output via the `echo` command.

 ## Parameters

-In this exercise we will alter our pipeline to accept external input in the form of a Parameter.
+In this exercise we will update our pipeline to accept external input in the form of a Jenkins parameter.

-1. At the top of your pipeline insert the following block of code between the ```environment``` and ```stages``` blocks:
+1. Update your pipeline by inserting the following  after the ```environment``` block:

 ```
    parameters {